 When we set out on the path of fundraising for brain tumour

 and cancer research

 we started with a modest goal of £750.00.
 Little did we know how difficult this would prove.
 We thought that because it was for a great cause that it would be easy.
 How wrong could we be.
 Many were happy to pledge, but when it came to paying up it was a different matter.
 It was devastated.

 It was literally like pulling teeth, but we stuck it out, and our barometer of progress illustrates we haven’t done that bad.
-I guess there‘s some truth to the saying, “perseverance pays.”
+We guess there‘s some truth to the saying, “perseverance pays.”
 It‘s no small achievement either, because with modern day fundraising on social media it harbours such cynicism that you’re up against it from the get-go—you really are.

 Our research quickly revealed that there were fundraisers for all sorts of reasons, many impossible to establish from fact or fiction.
 We recall one fundraising effort where someone tried to get money for the release of their father who was an African prince kidnapped for ransom!
 Strange but true.
 What was stranger is that it actually raised several hundred dollars before Facebook flagged it!
 It’s a crazy world!

 So taking this into account we were prepared for the worst, whilst hoping for the best.
 Our first attempt took blood sweat and tears, for our founder did a sponsored five-mile swim.
 Have in mind he was semi paralysed at the time due to a mild stroke so wasn’t sure he’d actually do it.
 Thankfully he did and eventually raised £500.
 This was great, but our presence on social media was almost non-existent at that time and we found it difficult to adapt to technology and the social media phenomenon we had no idea how to capitalise on.